Supermarine Spitfire: Production dispersal

 A purpose-built works, specialising in manufacturing fuselages and installing engines, was built at Star Road, Caversham in Reading.
-The drawing office in which all Spitfire designs were drafted was moved to Hursley Park, near Southampton.
-This site also had an aircraft assembly hangar where many prototype and experimental Spitfires were assembled, but since it had no associated aerodrome, no Spitfires ever flew from Hursley.
+The drawing office in which all Spitfire designs were drafted was moved to Hursley Park, near Winchester.

 Four towns and their satellite airfields were chosen to be the focal points for these workshops: Southampton's Eastleigh Airport; Salisbury and the High Post and Chattis Hill aerodromes; Trowbridge and RAF Keevil; and Reading's Henley and Aldermaston aerodromes.
 Completed Spitfires were delivered to the airfields on Commer "Queen Mary" low-loader trailers, there to be fully assembled, tested, then passed on to the RAF.
-An experimental factory at Newbury was the subject of a Luftwaffe daylight raid, but the bombs missed their target and hit a nearby school.

 Flight testing

 All production aircraft were flight tested before delivery.
 During the Second World War, Jeffrey Quill was Vickers Supermarine's chief test pilot, in charge of flight testing all aircraft types built by Vickers Supermarine.
 He oversaw a group of 10 to 12 pilots responsible for testing all developmental and production Spitfires built by the company in the Southampton area.
 Quill devised the standard testing procedures, which with variations for specific aircraft designs operated from 1938.
 Alex Henshaw, chief test pilot at Castle Bromwich from 1940, was placed in charge of testing all Spitfires built at that factory.
 He co-ordinated a team of 25 pilots and assessed all Spitfire developments.
 Between 1940 and 1946, Henshaw flew a total of 2,360 Spitfires and Seafires, more than 10% of total production.

-Henshaw wrote about flight testing Spitfires:
+Henshaw wrote that he would climb at full throttle at 2,850 rpm to the rated altitude, then dive at full power and 3,000 rpm, and trim the plane to fly by itself at 460 mph.
+A production test usually consisted of an initial circuit of under 10 minutes, and a main flight of 20 to 30 minutes.
+He commented that the more powerful later versions were heavier and did not handle as well as the earlier ones, for example in a flick-roll.